BLCM/bl3mods/Aaron0000/Balands/README.md

 Why Can't I Carry All These Grenades - Replaced grenade capacity with grenade regeneration, added a 10%-per-point Grenade Damage bonus.

  ┗----Rationale: Unless the skill was made to add a copious amount of grenades, nobody would want this.
-Grenade damage is a nice incentive to pick this skill up, and replacing grenade capacity with grenade regeneration makes it easier to maintain a supply of grenades that do not hit multiple times to trigger Means of Destruction.
+Grenade damage is a nice incentive to pick this skill up, and replacing grenade capacity with grenade regeneration makes it easier to maintain a supply of grenades that can't hit multiple times (grenades like the Cloning Maddening Tracker or Ghast Call are often able to semi-maintain their own grenade count by themselves with Means of Destruction.)

 To The Last - No change.